-Finding out your porosity level is incredibly fast and easy!
-All you need is a glass of water and clean dry strands of your hair (you don’t want any product on your strands for this test).
-Place the strands in the glass of water, let it stand for 7 minutes, and determine your results using the information below.
+Finding out your porosity level is incredibly fast and easy.
+And even though it’s a test, you don’t need to study for it.
+All you need is a glass of water and clean, dry strands of your hair.
+You don’t want any product on your strands for this test.
+Place the strands in the glass of water, let it stand for seven minutes, and determine your results using the information below.

 This moisture issue is a biggie, especially for kinky and coily hair types.
 Moisture is not easily absorbed due to tightly shut hair cuticles.
-Because the strands naturally repel oils and moisture, hair is prone to build-up, since the product just sits on the strands.
-Low porosity does not mean hair is unhealthy; in fact, hair with low porosity is typically healthy and shiny.
+Because the strands naturally repel oils and moisture, hair is prone to buildup because the product just sits on the strands.
+Low porosity does not mean the hair is unhealthy; in fact, hair with low porosity is typically healthy and shiny.